 Item Description

 Default Help Viewing Format This is a drop-down menu.
 To select an option from the list, simply click on it.
 The options are:

-PDF
+• PDF

 HTML

 Document Generator Word Version The version of Microsoft Word to use for document generation.
-See Section 12 Generation Menu, for more details on document generation.
-This is a dropdown menu.
+See Section 13 Generation Menu, for more details on document generation.
+This is a drop- down menu.
 To select an option from the list, simply click on it.
 The options are:

 • Word 2007

 • Word 2003

+• Word 2002 (XP)

 • Word 2000

 Document Generation Empty Token This allows you specify a value for empty fields when generating MS Word documents.
 The default token is '' but this can be changed as required.

 Expanded File Types in This setting is used in document generation to allow file links to be embedded in generated documents.
 The default settings for this option are:

 Generated Docs - Graphic type files: jpg,jpeg,gif,bmp,png

 - Document type files: pdf,rtf

 - Excel Spreadsheets: xls

 - Text files: txt

 - Visio files: vsd

 If modifying this list ensure you separate the extension file types with a ',' (comma)

 Default Package Display Option This is a drop-down menu.
 To select an option from the list, simply click on it.
 The options are:

 Show Current Package Contents

 Show Current and Sub-Package Contents

 Show Contents of All Packages

 Max Num Change History Events When tracking changes as part of Change History, Optimal Trace loads a certain number of Change Events for viewing.
 This setting specifies how many events are loaded at a given time.
 Increasing this setting increases the load time when viewing the Project or Element Change history as these are loaded on demand.
-See section 14.1 View All Change History Option for more on Viewing Change History
+See section 15.1 View All Change History Option for more on Viewing Change History

 Split Images across multiple pages/files This option is used to specify whether images (flow diagrams etc.) are split across pages for document generation or when saving images to files.
 Set this to specify single images or else split over pages.

-Flow Diagram Step Display This option is used to specify that steps should be drawn as either: 'Fixed' or 'Size to Fit'.
-When the latter option is set then the step horizontal size is adjusted to accommodate all the text in the step name, the former truncates the steps to be fixed to a given size.